knbyte/42_Piscine/C.md

 Exercise 08 : ft_sort_int_tab<br />

 ### Weighting
-Completing from Ex00 to Ex04 gives you 50%
+Completing from Ex00 to Ex04 gives you 50%.
-Completing from Ex00 to Ex06 gives you 85%
+Completing from Ex00 to Ex06 gives you 85%.

 ## C02
-C02...
+C02 you start to look at replicating existing functions as well as checking and transforming strings.

 ### Exercise List
 [Exercise 00 : ft_strcpy]()<br />